 The good news is that many people can address their blood sugar imbalances by adopting a healthy, low glycemic index diet.
 The sad part, however, is that most persons don’t know that blood sugar issues could be responsible for their persistent tiredness.

 You are probably like “Not again!” right now seeing this reason.
 A sedentary lifestyle is being discouraged on different fronts, so much it may be becoming annoying to hear about it.
 Persistent fatigue is actually the least of your worries with a sedentary lifestyle.

 Most of what many people do today – whether work or play – involves sitting for long periods.
 Your body is not designed for such.

 You can actually boost your energy levels through activity, movement, or exercise rather than by sitting or lying down.
 Your sleep quality can also improve by being more active and avoiding a sedentary lifestyle.

 This is no mere conjecture.
 Research confirms these effects.
 The feeling of constant tiredness has been found to improve following an exercise program.

-This condition is almost the same as chronic adrenal syndrome in terms of the severity of exhaustion they cause.
+This condition is almost the same as a chronic adrenal syndrome in terms of the severity of exhaustion they cause.
 Fibromyalgia causes musculoskeletal pain and chronic fatigue that may not improve even after long hours of sleep.